- Travel and Places»

 6) Siddhivinayak Temple

 Siddhivinayak temple is the home to Mumbai's favorite God - Ganapati, the Elephant God.
 Hundreds and thousands of people visit the temple every day.
-People also believe, if they walk barefoot from their home to the temple observing the fast will be humbled and all their wishes (Mannat in Hindi) will come true.
+People also believe, if they walk barefoot from their home to the temple observing the fast will be humbled and all their wishes will come true.

 7) Haji Ali Shrine